nptscot/npw/web/src/manual/index.md

 TODO: Need something outlining best practice and expectations here.

-If drawing over a major road between settlements, the tool will automatically assign the route to the long-distance tier.
+If drawing over a road between settlements, the tool will automatically assign the route to the long-distance tier.

 ## Drawing routes